 Several initiatives over the last two decades have led to the development of paediatric formularies [7-8].
 However, at present, there are a limited number of paediatric formularies globally, including the USA “Red Book” [9], the European “Blue Book” [2], the British National Formulary for children (BNFc) [10] and the WHO Pocket Book of Hospital Care in Children [11].
 The Red Book from the American Academy of Pediatrics, for example, provides guidance for 63 antibiotics, but does not provide any rationale behind the dosing recommendations.
 It is difficult for clinicians to determine whether the dose recommendations were derived from pharmaceutical summary of product characteristics, academic publications, historical practice, expert opinion or any combination of these sources.
 For example, the dosing guidance published in the Blue Book comes from a guidance committee considering and simplifying the recommendations from the BNFc, rather than from systematic evidence review.

 Recently the Dutch Children’s formulary has been developed [12] which aims to address some of the limitations in established formularies.
-The Dutch Children’s formulary, provides evidence-based dosing recommendations with references, offering transparency on the evidence used.
+The Dutch Children’s formulary provides evidence-based dosing recommendations with references, offering transparency on the evidence used.
 However, since it is written in Dutch, this may make it difficult to be adopted by other countries.
 The overall lack of standardized rationale in paediatric formularies has led to heterogeneous guidance which has the potential to cause confusion [13-14].

 Pharmacokinetic-Pharmacodynamic (PK-PD) studies measure the drug concentrations reached in relevant tissues under specified dosing strategies.
-Together with data on clinical effectiveness and / or surrogates of effectiveness such as the relationship between PK parameters (Cmax, AUC or time above) and the minimum inhibitory concentration (MIC) of expected pathogens [15] , such studies can contribute to the evidence base for dosing recommendations and monitoring these concentrations over time (therapeutic drug monitoring, TDM).
+Together with data on clinical effectiveness and / or surrogates of effectiveness such as the relationship between PK-PD parameters (Cmax, AUC or time above MIC) and the minimum inhibitory concentration (MIC) of expected pathogens [15] , such studies can contribute to the evidence base for dosing recommendations and monitoring these concentrations over time (therapeutic drug monitoring, TDM).

-This review aims to summarise the evidence base for the dosing regimens in neonates and children of commonly prescribed antibiotics in the Access and Watch groups of the 2019 WHO EMLc list based on the published PK-PD literature.
+This review aims to summarise the evidence base for the dosing regimens in neonates and children of commonly prescribed antibiotics in the Access and Watch groups of the 2019 WHO EMLc based on the published PK-PD literature.
 This review has the potential to inform specific recommendations for the dosing guidance for antibiotics listed on EMLc.

 Methods